N. Chandrababu Naidu: Role in National Politics

-Leader of the Opposition (2004–2014)
+Leader of the Opposition (2004-2014)

 Naidu, soon after the assassination attempt on him, dissolved the state assembly.
 Elections to the state were held along with the parliamentary polls in April 2004.
 The TDP government faced anti-incumbency fuelled by high power tariffs and the absence of support to the agricultural sector.
 Besides, the newly formed Congress(I)-TRS alliance posed a major challenge to the TDP popularity in Telangana.
 The Telugu Desam Party was defeated in both the state and Lok Sabha elections.
 The Congress Party won 185 seats while the TDP ended up with 47 seats in the assembly, the then lowest in the party's electoral history.
 The TDP won only 5 seats out of 42 in Parliament.
 Naidu felt that the severe drought that gripped Andhra Pradesh the previous year as well as advancing the timing of the election were the major reasons for his defeat.

-In the 2009 assembly and parliamentary elections, Naidu faced another challenge as popular actor Chiranjeevi formed Praja Rajyam party and turned the election into a three-cornered contest.
+In the 2009 parliamentary and assembly elections, Naidu faced another challenge as popular actor Chiranjeevi formed Praja Rajyam party and turned the election into a three-cornered contest.
 The TDP, which formed an alliance with TRS this time, once again lost to the incumbent Congress Party.
 The TDP secured 92 seats in the assembly, whereas the Congress got 156 seats, a thin majority in the assembly.
 Chiranjeevi's Praja Rajyam won in 18 seats.
 Naidu blamed Chiranjeevi's entry into the political arena for his party's debacle.